FAQs--Life as a Graduate Student

 Q: What about housing for graduate students?

 The University provides special floors in residence halls for graduate and law students.
 Many graduate students live off-campus either in nearby apartment houses or in one of Pittsburgh's many interesting neighborhoods.
 For a large city, housing costs in Pittsburgh are reasonable and there is a wide range of options available for off-campus living.
-The Office of Commuter Affairs maintains lists of off-campus housing.
+The Office of Commuter Affairs has information regarding off-campus housing.

 Q: Can I purchase a meal plan?